jburks/commander-x16-cartridges/README.md

 This means the first chip (the one which is for ROM banks 32-63) will be a 512k ROM.
 Developers that want their program to actually boot from ROM still need to setup the ROM image correctly.

 For more information, consult the x16-docs.

 ## Cartridge Options

 ### Simple Cart

 A no frills simple cartridge with a single ROM (512kb) and discrete decode logic that is inherited from the X16 Developer edition.

-### SMple Cart

-SMD version of the Simple Cart (not yet developed).
+This borrows some layout concepts from ROAM as made by Wavicle.
+Big thanks to him for these contributions.

 ### ROAM (ROM + RAM)

-Similar to the above but is a 4-layer PCB (the internal layers server as ground planes) and includes space for an SRAM chip (get it?
+Similar to the above but includes space for an SRAM chip (get it?
 ROM + RAM = ROAM) as well as an I2C NVRAM chip.

 The ROM is available in banks 32-63 and the RAM in banks 64-95.
 The banks can be swapped by cutting jumpers `JP3` and `JP4` and placing solder bridges over `JP2` and `JP5`.